damien-monni/damien-monni/README.md

 The way you build and deploy the website depends on your needs and is covered in the [Next.js documentation](https://nextjs.org/docs/deployment).

+## Continous Integration (CI)

+There is a GitHub Action configuration file in `.github/workflows` that can be used in a CI system.

 ## File structure

 Source code is located in the `./src` directory.